Autodesk/synthesis/installer/README.md

 A: This is done in order to conserve storage and download time, so that only those who want the emulator download it.

-Q: If I download an updated Synthesis installer, will it replace all of my custom robot export files?
+Q: If I download an updated Synthesis installer, will running it replace all of my custom robot export files?

 A: No, reinstalling Synthesis will only replace all of the application components, but your custom robots will be saved.